restic/restic/doc/060_forget.rst

     * As an absolute size (e.g. ``200M``).
 If you want to minimize the space used by your repository, pass ``0`` to this option.
-    * As a size relative to the total repo size (e.g. ``10%``).
-This means that after prune, at most ``10%`` of the total data stored in the repo may be unused data.
-If the repo after prune has as size of 500MB, then at most 50MB may be unused.
+    * As a size relative to the total repository size (e.g. ``10%``).
+This means that after prune, at most ``10%`` of the total data stored in the repository may be unused data.
+If the repository after prune has a size of 500MB, then at most 50MB may be unused.
     * If the string ``unlimited`` is passed, there is no limit for partly unused files.
 This means that as long as some data is still used within